bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 It cannot be instant to transfer bitcoin.
 In terms of zero processing fees or very low processing fees, that was very true in the very early days of Bitcoin, but even though it was true, everyone knew inevitably that to whatever extent Bitcoin was successful, it inevitably meant that fees would not be zero, and moreover, not only are they not zero nowadays, but they are quite unpredictable, which is maybe even more important than that they're not zero.
 This was unfortunate, but it reflected a very strong sort of cultural tendency, if you could call it a culture, in the early days of Bitcoin to think of it as a potential replacement for our normal consumer payment system.
-People often talk about cash and digital cash, but what I think a lot of people had in their minds around that time, 2012, 13, 14, is they had in their mind, "Oh, I'm going to go to my local bar, my local pub, and I'm going to infuse them; they're going to accept Bitcoin; they'll be, you know, people made these videos of QR code, exactly what we're going to do today, but they did this eight years ago or whatever," and they were, "Oh, look, the bar is; there was a pub somewhere in London or somewhere in England anyway, accepting Bitcoin this," and it was all, you know, to use the language of the kids nowadays, it was all a bit cringe.
+People often talk about cash and digital cash, but what I think a lot of people had in their minds around that time, 2012, 13, 14, is they had in their mind, "Oh, I'm going to go to my local bar, my local pub, and I'm going to infuse them; they're going to accept Bitcoin; they'll be, you know, people made these videos of QR code, exactly what we're going to do today, but they did this eight years ago or whatever," and they were, "Oh, look, the bar is; there was a pub somewhere in London or somewhere in England anyway, accepting Bitcoin this," and it was all, to use the language of the kids nowadays, it was all a bit cringe.
 It was a bit cringeworthy because, to me anyway, that's not how it's actually going to work, and why do I say that?
 Because I always called it, well, Bitcoin is SWIFT, not Starbucks points.
 What I meant by that, if you don't know SWIFT, is that SWIFT is international wire transfers.